the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 ```

 Moreover, if we work instead against an assumed _base_ type, so that
-both the domain and codomain have normalisation algebras that Agda can
+both the domain and codomain have normalisation algebras that Mikan can
 fully evaluate, we can e.g. separate the first and second projections on
 product types.
 This is true even if the base terms are such that this
 base type has a single inhabitant, because we did not (and, in general,